RedMadRobot/input-mask-android/README.md

 ## Description
 The library allows to format user input on the fly according to the provided mask and to extract valueable characters.

+To add library to your project simply add the following code to dependencies section of your build.gradle file:

+`compile 'com.redmadrobot:inputmask:1.0.0'`

 Masks consist of blocks of symbols, which may include:

 * `[]` — a block for valueable symbols written by user.